Poop-fish/Basic-NotePad-Texteditor/README.md

 Insert Text - If no specific command is recognized, the spoken text is inserted as plain text into the text area.

 ## Code Execution
-just type out your code and click run (only works with Python) and not terminal base games beacuse as of right now any code that promts u to type in output terminal will crash the app. i.e a termnal calcultor or number guessing game using the terminal and so on but it will run full python code like making a app with tkinter and so on\ i have made a mini pygame window with a object moving in it so you can make stuff you the code executer
+just type out your code and click run (only works with Python) and not terminal base games beacuse as of right now any code that promts u to type in output terminal will crash the app. i.e a termnal calcultor or number guessing game using the terminal and so on but it will run full python code like making a app with tkinter and so on\ i have made a mini pygame window with a object moving in it so you can make stuff.

 ## Terminal Widget
 you should be able to use all basic window commands like